Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Visualization Results

-We provide visual results comparing our CLIS with other metrics.
-Using the same scene graph from our previous generator, we produce images evaluated with our CLIS and other metrics, such as CLIP and YOLO scores.
-As illustrated in Fig~\ref{fig:app-comp}, our CLIS demonstrates superior performance in both textual alignment and visual quality.
+\textbf{CLIS-I.} We provide visual results comparing CLIS-I with other metrics.
+Using the same scene graph from the previous generator, we produce images evaluated with CLIS-I and other metrics, such as CLIP and YOLO scores.
+As illustrated in Fig~\ref{fig:app-comp}, CLIS-I demonstrates superior performance in both textual alignment and visual quality.

+\textbf{CLIS-L.} We further present visual comparisons of CLIS-L with the spatial detection-based HRS metric~\cite{bakr2023hrs}, similar to those used in T2I-CompBench~\cite{NEURIPS2023_f8ad010c}, which applies predefined rules to evaluate fix spatial relationships.
+To ensure that the relationships being evaluated are spatial and compatible with the HRS metric, we use the HRS spatial compositions benchmark~\cite{bakr2023hrs}.
+As shown in Fig~\ref{fig:app-clis-l-comp}(A), CLIS-L aligns with the HRS metric in evaluating typical spatial relationships.
+Both assign high scores to accurate spatial layouts.
+Fig.~\ref{fig:app-clis-l-comp}(B) highlights the advantage of CLIS-L, which assigns low scores to unrealistic or inaccurate spatial layouts, demonstrating its superiority in filtering suboptimal cases.
+Notably, CLIS-L can also evaluate non-spatial layout relationships, further showcasing its versatility.